AZBevier/sims/SEL32/README.md

 file to install from tape.

 Available tap tools:
-taptools.tgx - set of tools to work with .tap formatted tapes.
+taptools.tgz - set of tools to work with .tap formatted tapes.
 Also tools
                to convert between MPX and UNIX file formats.
 See README file and source for descriptions.